MicrosoftDocs/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 the system running out of socket resources as more and more `HttpClient` objects are created.

-The second graph below shows the results of a similar test performed by using the `NewServiceInstancePerRequest` controller.
-This controller does not use `HttpClient` objects, but instead utilizes a custom object (`ExpensiveToCreateService`) to fetch
+The second graph below shows the results of a similar test performed using the `NewServiceInstancePerRequest` controller.
+This controller does not use `HttpClient` objects, but instead utilizes a custom object (`ExpensiveToCreateService`) to fetch data.
-data:

 ![Throughput of the sample application creating a new instance of the ExpensiveToCreateService for each request][throughput-new-ExpensiveToCreateService-instance]

-This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases by a factor of 20 with user-load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than appears at first glance.* Examining the telemetry for this code reveals that the main causes of this limitation are the time and resources spent creating new instances of the
+This time, although the controller does not generate any exceptions, throughput still reaches a plateau while the average response time increases by a factor of 20 with user load. *Note that the scale for the response time and throughput are logarithmic, so the rate at which the response time grows is actually more dramatic than appears at first glance.* Examining the telemetry for this code reveals that the main causes of this limitation are the time and resources spent creating new instances of the